omareloui/dotfiles/README.md

 - `git`
 - List in `./packages.txt` for all installed apt packages.

-  To update this list run `./list_packages.sh` script.
+  To update this list run `./scripts/list_packages.sh`.

 ---